top of page

 Set dollar value - Specify the USD-ILS conversion rate.
 If not specified, the calculator will use the live dollar rate.

-Extra capital gain - Check if you have capital gain or loss from previous RSU or other investment sales this year.
+Extra Capital Gain – Check whether you have any capital gain or loss from previous RSU/ESPP sales or other investment sales during this year.
+For a gain, enter a positive number (e.g., 100,000), and for a loss, enter a negative number (e.g., –75,000).

 Multiple Plans: